 - Near the end of Cloverfield, when the surviving characters have finally gotten onto the escape helicopters, they finally have a moment to relax and for the first time in the movie get a good idea of what the monster looks like.
 After cheering when the military appears to land a powerful blow against the monster, it promptly lunges out of the smoke and punches the helicopter, sealing the fate of those survivors.

 - At the end of the original Alien Ripley blows up the Nostromo, finally begins relaxing, and just as she's plotting the co-ordinates the titular monster's arm swings into her face.
 However, it is subverted in that she survives the encounter.

 - In Aliens, Ripley and Newt have just been rescued by Bishop, having arrived just in time in the drop ship to help them escape the Queen Alien...who announces that she hitched a ride by impaling Bishop and tearing him in half.
-Of course, being a robot he doesn't die, but it fits the trope in all other ways.
+Being a robot he doesn't die, but it fits the trope in all other ways.

 - Tremors has this happen to the doctor's wife, after she narrowly escapes the graboid that just ate her husband.
 The car she's in stops shaking, the camera zooms away from her face as calm music plays on the radio... and suddenly zooms back in when the graboid returns to pull the whole car underground.

 - True Lies combines this with The Last Straw (and plays it for laughs) as a car full of terrorists totters on the edge of a bridge.
 They have just enough time to start cheering before a pelican lands on the hood of the car and unbalances it.